John Robert McQuaid, PhD

 Acting Chief, Mental Health, SFVAHCS

-Dr McQuaid’s research has focused on designing and evaluating psychosocial interventions for psychological and behavioral problems, including dual diagnosis conditions (depression and substance dependence), psychosis, anxiety disorders, high risk sex behaviors, and phantom limb pain.
-Dr. McQuaid’s clinical and teaching expertise is in cognitive-behavioral interventions for mood disorders.
-He has directed psychotherapy clinics at the San Diego VA and now the San Francisco VA since 1995.
+Dr. McQuaid’s research has focused on designing and evaluating psychosocial interventions for psychological and behavioral problems, including dual diagnosis conditions (depression and substance dependence), psychosis, anxiety disorders, high risk sex behaviors, and phantom limb pain.
+He is currently a Site Investigator for a VA multi-site study comparing to forms of therapy (cognitive processing therapy and prolonged exposure) for the treatment of PTSD.
+Dr. McQuaid’s clinical and teaching expertise is in cognitive-behavioral interventions for mood and anxiety disorders.
+He has directed psychotherapy clinics at the San Diego VA and the San Francisco VA since 1995.
 Throughout his career he has provided both didactic training and clinical supervision to nursing, psychiatry, psychology and social work trainees and staff in cognitive-behavioral and related interventions.
 He has also served as a member of VA and APA task forces to establish guidelines for the treatment of depression.
-Dr. McQuaid currently serves as Past-President of the Association of VA Psychologist Leaders.
+Dr. McQuaid is Secretary of the Association of VA Psychologist Leaders, and formerly served as president of the organization.

 To view Dr. McQuaid on Pub Med, click here.